ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 Take note of the run command output in STEP 4, and benchmark it with other databases.

 ### Step 6: Select OVH cloud Plan
+Now that you have selected MongoDB as your database, it is time to setup the appropriate cluster.
 - Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH cloud plan that meets the requirements of your application.
 - Consider future growth and scalability needs.
 You might want to consider how to [size a MongoDB cluster](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_02_Best_practise_to_implement%20_your_first_mongoDB_instance/guide.en-gb.md#mongodb-cluster-sizing).